suzukiplan/vgsx/README.md

 Note that setting `rotate` to a non-zero value increases the sprite's drawing overhead.

-> WIP: Currently, `rotate` and `scale` cannot be specified simultaneously.
-> This specification may be finalized.

 ### (Scale of Sprite)

 You can specify the magnification rate as a percentage on the `scale`, either 0 (disabled) or within the range of 1 to 400.

-> WIP: Currently, `rotate` and `scale` cannot be specified simultaneously.
-> This specification may be finalized.

 ## VDP Register